michaelschwalbe/psych254/README.md

 <h1>psych254</h1>

-<p>This is a github repository for work I am doing in a Stanford class on research methodology called PSYCH 254</p>
+<p>This is a github repository for work I am doing in PSYCH 254, a Stanford psychology class on experimental methods</p>

-<p>In this class we will be focusing on a number of research topics and topics, among others, including:</p>
+<p>In this class we will be focusing on a number of research topics and tools, including (among others):</p>
 <ul>
 <li>experimental design</li>
 <li>javascript</li>